evoluteur/evolutility-ui-react/README.md

 * Views for a model: [Browse](#browse), [Edit](#edit).
 * Views for a collection: [List](#list), [Cards](#cards), [Charts](#charts).

-Note: Views for actions will come later.
+Notes: Views for actions will come later.

 A large part of the API (methods, options and events) is common to all views.
 Some views have additional API.